1685 38th Street

-Stephanie Parker received her B.A. from Middlebury College (1999), M.S. from the University of Maine (2004), and Ph.D. from the University of Alabama (2008), where she examined the effects of natural disturbance on headwater stream communities on the North Slope of Alaska.
-This research focused on the effects of bed movement due to flooding and freezing on the structure and function of stream communities, using food web metrics and energy flow across a wide variety of Arctic stream types.
-Stephanie's post-doctoral research at the University of Alabama focused on the effects of seasonality on algal communities in a spring-fed Arctic stream.
-Her research focuses on the effects of the abiotic environment on stream community structure and function.
+Stephanie has a B.A. in Biology from Middlebury College (1999), M.S. in Ecology and Environmental Biology from the University of Maine (2004), and Ph.D. in Biological Sciences from the University of Alabama (2008), where she examined the effects of natural disturbance on headwater stream communities on the North Slope of Alaska.
+This research examined the effects of flooding and freezing on stream communities using food web metrics across Arctic streams.
+Stephanie's post-doctoral research at the University of Alabama focused on the effects of seasonality on algal communities in a spring-fed stream in the Arctic National Wildlife Refuge.
+Stephanie is particularly interested in outreach and has mentored local high school students in Boulder for their senior projects since starting at NEON in 2010.